 Advanced: If you are an avid exerciser you need to listen to the next section.
 But overall you pre-pregnancy intensity should not increase.

-MODE: Weight bearing exercise and non-weight bearing exercise is important.
-Non-weight bearing like swimming or cycling improves maternal fitness.
-While weight bearing exercise like low-impact aerobics or strength training will do the same. *A note to all of my avid exercisers.,,heavy weight lifting, or any activity that requires straining, should not be performed!
-(ACSM 2010).
+Mode: Heavy weight lifting, or any activity that requires straining, should not be performed (ACSM 2010).
 So my advice is to put down those intense training DVD programs and keep you and baby safe with prenatal exercise.
-We will get into some reasons why in a bit.

 You should workout most days of the week.
 Research suggest around 30 minutes is best.
 Some research says no longer than 45 minutes and some suggest no longer than 60 minutes.